-- State Transportation Port Operation Grants (152-C) - Reemployment Assistance System Modernization (152-G) - Florida Job Growth Grant Funding (152-K, 197-N) - Visit Florida (152-O) - New Worlds Reading Initiative (152-S) - Workforce Information System (152-V, 197-I)
+- Grants for Port Operations (152-C) - Reemployment Assistance System Modernization (152-G) - Florida Job Growth Grant Funding (152-K, 197-N) - Visit Florida (152-O) - New Worlds Reading Initiative (152-S) - Workforce Information System (152-V, 197-I)

 These initiatives are extremely diverse in their intent, so there is no single or underlying goal as it relates to equity.
-However, at a very high level, most are focused on employment and continuing to support our strengthening economy.
+However, at a very high level, most are focused on employment and continuing to support Florida's strengthening economy.